Article by Shantanu K. Bansal

 Another limitation is about how much load such a suit can carry in addition to the body weight, as a standard battle load consist of somewhere around 35Kgs.
 Yet not taking into account specialised equipements like wall penetrating radars, infrared devices, different types of explosives, rocket launchers etc. which are unusually required in such operations.
 Transporting them may require different concept of operations, compact transport drones may help here.

-This goes without saying that the technology has immense commercial value in extreme sports/adventure rides segment but if DRDO and Indian private industry can make an endeavour to find better solution in this realm.
+This goes without saying that the technology has immense commercial value in extreme sports/adventure rides segment but if DRDO and Indian private industry can make an endeavor to find better solution in this realm.
 They can stand apart as the best research institutions around the world, as good as DARPA but where is the incentive for the talent?